mapeditor/tiled/docs/reference/json-map-format.rst

     properties,       array,            "Array of :ref:`Properties <json-property>`"
-    startx,           int,              "X coordinate where layer content starts (for infinite maps)" starty,           int,              "Y coordinate where layer content starts (for infinite maps)" transparentcolor, string,           "Hex-formatted color (#RRGGBB) (optional). ``imagelayer`` only." type,             string,           "``tilelayer``, ``objectgroup``, ``imagelayer`` or ``group``" visible,          bool,             "Whether layer is shown or hidden in editor"
+    startx,           int,              "X coordinate where layer content starts (for infinite maps)" starty,           int,              "Y coordinate where layer content starts (for infinite maps)" tintcolor,        string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) that is multiplied with any graphics drawn by this layer or any child layers (optional)." transparentcolor, string,           "Hex-formatted color (#RRGGBB) (optional). ``imagelayer`` only." type,             string,           "``tilelayer``, ``objectgroup``, ``imagelayer`` or ``group``" visible,          bool,             "Whether layer is shown or hidden in editor"